AdobeDocs/campaign-classic.en/help/message-center/using/template-publication.md

 # Template publication{#template-publication}

-Once the message template created on the control instance is complete, you can publish it on all execution instances.
+Once the message template created on the control instance is complete, you can publish it.
+This process will also publish it on all execution instances.

+Once a template is published, when the corresponding event is triggered, the execution instance will receive the event, link it to the transactional template and send a transactional message to each recipient.

 Publication lets you automatically create two message templates on the execution instance which will allow you to send messages linked to real-time and batch events.

 >[!IMPORTANT]
 >